-Market volumes on data centre white space and estimated number of EU data centres have been provided by Data Center Dynamics18.
+Market volumes on data centre white space and estimated number of EU data centres have been provided by Data Center Dynamics.
 The market data is broken down per data centre type according to the data centre classification shown in section 1.3.2.
-The estimated white space and number of data centres in the EU can be seen in Table 4 and Table 5.
+The estimated white space and number of data centres in the EU can be seen in Table 447 and Table 558.
 These estimates provide an indication of larger data centres, as an exclusion criteria of an IT capacity equal or lower than 25 kW has been applied considering the previous narrower scope excluding small data centres/server rooms.

 Furthermore, the estimates exclude data centres which do not have provision for power and environmental management separate from other areas nor not having a dedicated building.
 These are often referred to server rooms.
 In spite of the limitations of these estimates, they can be used as indicative to the relative market volumes between different data centre types.
 It is expected that the number of server rooms will be even larger than of enterprise data centres, particularly those used by the public sector.
-According to EURECA, 80% of data centres used by public authorities in Ireland, the Netherlands and the UK have a floor area of about 50m2 19.
-Considering the typical floor area for server rooms of 46.4 m2 in the BEMP document for Telecommunications4, this would mean that in these 3 countries, the majority of the data centres used by public authorities are server rooms.
+According to EURECA, 80% of data centres used by public authorities in Ireland, the Netherlands and the UK have a floor area of about 50m.
+Considering the typical floor area for server rooms of 46.4 m in the BEMP document for Telecommunications, this would mean that in these 3 countries, the majority of the data centres used by public authorities are server rooms.

 The initial data was collected for data centre whitespace, and from that the number of data centres was derived.
 The data shows that most of the data centres in the EU are Enterprise (i.e. 96% of the total number of data centres in the EU).
-However, when looking only at data centre white space, colocation data centres are also important of the total white space in the EU (i.e. 57% of total white space for
+However,